 Up to 49 percent of parents of children with dyslexia also have it.
-Scientists have also found a number of genes linked to problems with the language of reading and processing.
+Scientists have also found several genes linked to problems with the language of reading and processing.

 Anatomy and activity of the brain

 Brain imaging studies have shown brain differences between people with and without dyslexia.
-These differences occur in areas of the brain involved with key reading skills.
+These differences occur in areas of the brain involved with crucial reading skills.